kestral246/tunnelmaker/README.md

 - **Digging mode** Select one of the three digging mode.
 - **Wide paths / lined tunnels** Select between narrow and wide paths, and whether tunnels are lined with stone or not.
 - **Continuous up/down digging** Don't reset up/down after each dig.
-- **Clear tree cover above** Remove all plant material above dig up to 30 nodes above ground.
+- **Clear tree cover** Remove all plant material above dig up to 30 nodes above ground.
 CPU intensive, so shuts off after two minutes.
 - **Remove reference nodes** Easily remove reference nodes by walking over them.
 Also shuts off after two minutes.
-- **Lock desert mode to: either "Desert" or "Not desert"** Option only available when using Minetest 5.0 and when "add_desert_material = true" has been added to minetest.conf.
+- **Lock desert mode to: either "Desert" or "Non-desert"** Option only available when "add_desert_material = true" has been added to minetest.conf.
 Overrides use of desert materials in desert biomes.
+Useful for transition regions.

 Advtrains digging reference
 ---------------------------